astral-sh/uv/BENCHMARKS.md

 # Benchmarks

-All benchmarks were computed on macOS, and come with a few important caveats:
+All benchmarks were computed on macOS using Python 3.12 (for non-Puffin tools), and come with a few important caveats:

 - Benchmark performance may vary dramatically across different operating systems and filesystems.
   In particular, Puffin uses different installation strategies based on the underlying filesystem's